-'''

-rmitj [-v] [-h host]

-[-marker marker | -method method] server_name
+rmitj [-v] [-h host] [-marker marker | -method method] server_name set of objects, to which the rmitj utility applies.

-'''

--v Outputs the utility version information. -h host Indicates the host to use. -marker marker Specifies a marker value to identify the object, or set of objects, to which the rmitj utility applies. -method method Specifies a method name to identify the method, or set of methods, to which the rmitj applies.
+-h host Indicates the host to use.

+-marker marker Specifies a marker value to identify the object, or or set of methods, to which the rmitj applies.

+-method method Specifies a method name to identify the method,